 These fantastic arenas are popping up all over the country and they really are a gateway to all of your favourite acts, bands and shows.
 Located close to Newcastle’s central metro station, it’s a perfect addition.
 See John Newman, Reel Big Fish, Foals and Newton Faulkner amongst many other massive names.

 This venue is a little more traditional and plays host to a variety of plays, musicals, live acts and comedy.
-Lee Mack and Ross Noble are coming up or why not see Paul Hollywood cook live along with a rousing choral performance from Gareth Malone?
+Lee Mack and Ross Noble have performed here and even Paul Hollywood has cooked live along with a rousing choral performance from Gareth Malone!
 It’s on Northumberland Road and is absolutely stunning inside.

 We’ve pinpointed some of the best independent stores in the city of Liverpool so that you can enjoy a shopping experience which is totally unique to the city.